awslabs/multi-model-server/load-test/README.md

 # Use JMeter to do load testing for Deep Model Server

 [JMeter](http://jmeter.apache.org/) is a widely used load testing tool.
-This is a simple example for how we used JMeter to load test DMS.
+This is a simple example for how we used JMeter to load test MMS.

 ## Quick start
-To load test DMS serving your model, you can use the included run_load_test.sh.
+To load test MMS serving your model, you can use the included run_load_test.sh.

-As an example, here's how you would test DMS running on ec2-xx-xxx-xx-xxx.compute-1.amazonaws.com, hosting a resnet-18 model.
+As an example, here's how you would test MMS running on ec2-xx-xxx-xx-xxx.compute-1.amazonaws.com, hosting a resnet-18 model.

 ```shell
 ./run_load_test.sh -i ec2-xx-xxx-xx-xxx.compute-1.amazonaws.com -c 100 -n 20 -f report.csv